zhiweigu2000/Job-finding/ML Notes.md

 2. Advantages

-- Work Very well with many number of features
+- Work very well with many number of features

-- Works Well with Large training Dataset
+- Works well with Large training Dataset

 - It converges faster when we are training the model